Skip to Content

 Practicum in AAC Training

-This four-day intensive in-person training provides advanced training in AAC, AAPT, and AASC facilitative skills and techniques through the supervision of AAC teams working with clients.
+This four-day intensive in-person training provides advanced training in AAC facilitative skills and techniques through the supervision of AAC teams working with clients.

 Participants earn 40 CEs (24 contact, 16 non-contact)